George-Nyamao/Jenkins-CI-with-python/README.md

 # Jenkins-CI-with-python

-This app is about building and testing a Python web api serviceusing a Jenkins continuous integration (CI) pipeline.
+This app is about testing a Python web api service using a Jenkins continuous integration (CI) pipeline.